 “Two years ago I responded to an ad in the local paper asking for people to volunteer as tutors at the Learn More Center.
-I have worked with two different people are hoping to received their GED.
+I have worked with two different people are hoping to received their High School Equivalency diploma.
 I think I have learned almost as much as the students!
 I am very impressed with the programs provided by the Learn More Center.”

 — Amy, LMC Tutor

-The Learn More Center helps people who are learning to read, trying to obtain their GED, and preparing to go on the college.
+The Learn More Center helps people who are learning to read, trying to obtain their High School Equivalency diploma (HSE), preparing to go on the college, and learning English as a second language.
 We foster a welcoming environment that includes all learning styles and levels.
 Tutors are a critical component to our program.
-Being a tutor does not call for a degree or any teaching experience.
+Being a tutor does not call for any teaching experience.
 The most important requirement is having a willingness to help people.

 Those interested in becoming a tutor should know a few things:

-- The time commitment of a tutor is usually 1-2 hours a week.
+- The time commitment of a tutor is usually a minimum of 2 hours a week.